ycheng22/ycheng22.github.io/_pages/about.md

 Education
 ======
-* B.S. in Geophysics, China university of Petroleum-Beijing, 2016
+* B.S. in Geophysics, China university of Petroleum-Beijing, 2012 - 2016
-* B.S. in Accounting, China university of Petroleum-Beijing, 2016
+* B.S. in Accounting, China university of Petroleum-Beijing, 2012 - 2016
-* Ph.D in Physics, University of University, 2022
+* Ph.D in Physics, University of University, 2016 - 2022
-* M.S. in Computer Science, Georgia Institute of Technology, 2022-Current
+* M.S. in Computer Science, Georgia Institute of Technology, 2022 - Current

 Work experience
 ======